chiubaca/notes/permanent-notes/everest-basecamp.md

 Naturally, we were all tired from yesterday, but we were ready to leave.

 Today we unexpectedly did our longest hike but it was mostly downhill.
-We would descend a whopping 18 km taking past Loboche and Dingboche.
+We would descend a whopping 18 km taking us past Loboche and Dingboche.

 ![](attachments/20230403_134426.jpg)
 >Taking a break during the descent.

-We reunited with the other two members who didn't make it to the Everest base camp at a tea house at Pangbouche.
+We reunited with our team members who didn't make it to the Everest base camp at a tea house at Pangbouche.
 Even though were only apart for one day It felt like a big reunion.
 It was like the band was back together and it was an amazing feeling.
 Descending over 1000m made all of us feel _so much_ better from the altitude sickness.
 Spirits were high over dinner as we shared our stories of what happened.

+---
 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8824344017" data-style="standard"></div>